spiral/docs/core/components.md

 # Components and traits
 Spiral Component is base implementation for most of spiral core classes, controllers, components and models.
-Implementation of component is fairly simple and includes only 2 methods.
-And one constant.
+Implementation of component is fairly simple and includes only 2 methods and one contant.
 ```php
 class Component
 {